robtimus/date-time-validation/README.md

 ### year-validation

 Validation constraints for date/time objects that validate only the year.
 These work just like the constraints of the `date-time-validation` module, except they ignore the month, the day of the month and any time part.
-The `moment` must be `now` or valid according to `Year.parse`, and the `duration` may only contain a year element.
+The `moment` must be `now` or valid according to `Year.parse`, and the `duration` (renamed to `years`) must be specified as a number of years only.
+The latter prevents having to write `"P1Y"` instead of just `1`.

 These annotations apply to the following types: